Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Building a Reputation**: Acquire a faction reputation ability.
 This will happen long before doing either of the above by accident.

 **Correspondence Course**: Reply to any missive in the game.
-You'll get this by accident for sure.
+I don't think any of the missives are essential, but there's no reason not to reply to them either, so might as well!

 **Legendary**: Acquire an artifact - you'll get this by accident.